shundhammer/myrlyn/README.md

   You can do everything except actually apply any changes.

-- During the commit phase (where packages are actually installed, updated or removed), in addition to the large progress bar, there is now also a details view to see which packages are waiting, downloaded, being processed, or finished.
+- Progress report: During the commit phase (where packages are actually installed, updated or removed), in addition to the large progress bar, there is now also a details view to see which packages are waiting, downloaded, being processed, or finished.
 If you don't like that, disable the details with just one mouse click to get only the progress bar.

 - You can decide during the commit phase whether or not you want to see a summary page as the next step.
 That summary page exits the program after a